COVID: UK and Israel suspend travel from southern African countries | DW | 26.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Both the UK and Israel have announced travel restrictions on several African nations after South Africa detected a new coronavirus variant.
+The UK, Israel and Singapore have announced travel restrictions on several African nations after South Africa detected a new coronavirus variant.
+Japan has also decided to tighten border controls.

 The UK and Israel have suspended travel from numerous southern African states due to a new COVID-19 variant detected in South Africa

-The United Kingdom and Israel have introduced new travel limits following news on Thursday that a new COVID-19 variant was detected in South Africa.
+The United Kingdom, Israel and Singapore on Friday introduced new travel limits after a new COVID-19 variant was detected in South Africa.

-Britain announced it will be suspending flights from South Africa, Namibia, Lesotho, Botswana, Eswatini and Zimbabwe from Friday.
+Britain announced it will be suspending flights from South Africa, Namibia, Lesotho, Botswana, Eswatini and Zimbabwe with immediate effect.

 Israel will also be stopping entry from those countries, as well as Mozambique.
 Returning Israelis will be required to quarantine.